-NOTE: ChangeMakers Academy is not responsible for students who are dropped off before the identified time at which school gates are opened.
-Parents/guardians are expected to wait with their children until the school gates are opened, as
+NOTE: CBA is not responsible for students who are dropped off before the identified time at which school gates are opened.
+Parents/guardians are expected to wait with their children until the school gates are opened, as the children will be unsupervised until this time.

-The school calendar can be found online at www.calibercma.org>>Our School>>Calendar.
+The school calendar can be found online at caliberbetaacademy.org>>Our School>>Calendar.